Decompression theory: Time to surface

+Staged decompression

+Staged decompression is done with stops as specified depths based on an easily followed series.
+For most tables this has historically been a convenient 3 m interval, but any arbitrary spacing may be used provided the computation of decompression stops uses it.
+The diver must stay at the prescribed stop depth until the ceiling decreases to the next shallower stop depth, at which point the diver ascends to that depth for the next stop.

+The calculation of stop time can also be done to follow the decompression ceiling, which will give a maximised pressure gradient for inert gas washout, and reduces the overall decompression duration by about 4 to 12% This strategy can be approximately followed when using a dive computer with the option enabled.
+The effect on decompression risk with this strategy is unknown, as no testing has been done as of 2022.

 Residual inert gas

 Gas bubble formation has been experimentally shown to significantly inhibit inert gas elimination.

 A considerable amount of inert gas will remain in the tissues after a diver has surfaced, even if no symptoms of decompression sickness occur.
 This residual gas may be dissolved or in sub-clinical bubble form, and will continue to outgas while the diver remains at the surface.
 If a repetitive dive is made, the tissues are preloaded with this residual gas which will make them saturate faster.

 In repetitive diving, the slower tissues can accumulate gas day after day, if there is insufficient time for the gas to be eliminated between dives.
 This can be a problem for multi-day multi-dive situations.
 Multiple decompressions per day over multiple days can increase the risk of decompression sickness because of the build up of asymptomatic bubbles, which reduce the rate of off-gassing and are not accounted for in most decompression algorithms.
 Consequently, some diver training organisations make extra recommendations such as taking "the seventh day off".